daenney/err-repohook/README.rst

 --------

 Webhooks are a way for websites, or really any service, to notify another service that something happened.
-Github provides webhooks that based on an event send a payload over HTTP to another service which can then react accordingly.
+Github/GitLab provide webhooks that based on an event send a payload over HTTP to another service which can then react accordingly.

-They enable near real-time notifications of actions, so if someone pushes code to a repository Github will send a HTTP payload with some information about that event.
+They enable near real-time notifications of actions, so if someone pushes code to a repository Github/GitLab will send a HTTP payload with some information about that event.

-This mechanism can be used to receive almost instantaneous notifications of activity that happens on a repository on Github.
+This mechanism can be used to receive almost instantaneous notifications of activity that happens on a repository on Github/GitLab.
 It's a great way to hook up your repository to Err_.

 Security
 --------